USMNT heats up, shuts out Honduras in frigid World Cup qualifier

 The substitutes and staff used heated vests, seat warmers, stadium jackets and blankets.
 Cider and black tea were available, as if it were a tree-lighting ceremony.

-Honduras brought its own cold-weather gear.
 Both benches were heated from above and below.
 The USSF offered head coverings to the Honduran delegation, but the visitors were on their own for other gear.

 It was a lot of effort for a game that could’ve been staged in a more appropriate location.
-Allianz Field is a gem, but probably best saved for suitable weather.
+Allianz Field is a gem but probably best saved for suitable weather.

 The purpose of playing here was to gain true home-field advantage against visiting players who typically compete in a warm climate.
 Many U.S. players have experience with cold conditions in European leagues, though not this cold.

-The federation was fortunate snow was not a factor.
-In case of a storm, the contingency plan was to move the game to Austin.

-The USSF also wanted to avoid playing in a metro area with a large Honduran fan base, such as Southern California, Texas and Washington, D.C.
+The USSF also wanted to avoid playing in a metro area with a large Honduran fan base, such as Southern California, Texas and D.C.
 Over decades, it wasn’t unusual for U.S. fans to be outnumbered at U.S. venues when the opponent was from Central America.

-The U.S. lineup featured seven changes and two surprises: Pulisic was not in it, midfielder Luca de la Torre was.

-Pulisic had not played well in the first two matches this window, and with a third game in seven days, he became a weapon off the bench.
-In his absence, Jordan Morris started on the flank.

-After starting the past two three qualifiers together, midfielder Tyler Adams (hamstring) and defender Chris Richards (ankle) were not available.

-The Americans had been notoriously slow starters in the qualifiers — all but two goals had come after halftime — and inefficient on set pieces.
-Both of those trends ended in the eighth minute.
+The Americans had been notoriously slow starters in the qualifiers, but that changed in the eighth minute.

-Acosta, starting for Adams, launched a long free kick into the box.
+Acosta, starting for injured Tyler Adams, launched a long free kick into the box.
 From 12 yards, McKennie directed a header into the near side for his second goal of the qualifiers.

-Given the circumstances and their attacking struggles, the Americans needed it badly.
-They sustained the pressure to halftime.
-Weah’s bending bid in the 20th minute missed the far corner by a whisker.

 The cold impacted the issuing of yellow cards.
-Nation, the gloved referee, struggled to pull the card out of a front pants pocket.
+The gloved referee struggled to pull the card out of a front pants pocket.

 The Americans doubled the lead in the 37th minute on a set piece from about the same distance and angle but from the opposite side.